|Nutritional Guidelines (per serving)|

 - Dash pepper

-- 2 tablespoons chopped fresh parsley
+- 2 tablespoons fresh parsley (chopped)

-- Add minced clams with reserved liquid.
-Bring to a boil, then reduce heat and simmer for 5 minutes or until liquid reduces by about half.
-Add salt, pepper, and parsley and stir.
+Then reduce heat and simmer for 5 minutes or until liquid reduces by about half.